 Like most unique ways to save money this hack won’t work with every store and every situation.
 Here are some caveats to be aware of:

-- Most, if not all major retailers, will not honor coupon codes from online competitors.
-So you won’t be able to call up Best Buy.com and say, “Hey, I just a coupon code from NewEgg.com in my email for 10% off all digital cameras.
+So you won’t be able to just call up Best Buy.com and say, “Hey, I just a coupon code from NewEgg.com in my email for 10% off all digital cameras.
 Can you honor their coupon code?”

 Ask the Reader: Would you consider spending 5 minutes calling customer service to haggle for a better price?
 Maybe you have already done this.
 If so, were you successful in getting the price lowered?